 Small business owners often buy general liability insurance coverage because they need it to sign a client contract, get a license for their profession, or rent a commercial space.
 Even when it's not required, the potentially devastating cost of a lawsuit makes it a good idea to carry both of these coverages.

 It's easy to get product liability insurance with Insureon.
-Fill out our easy online application to receive general liability insurance quotes from trusted providers, with options to add this coverage.
+Fill out our easy online application to get quotes for general liability, workers' comp, and other policies in one place from trusted providers, with options to add product liability insurance and other specialized coverages.